grafana/tanka/docs/docs/tutorial/jsonnet.md

 | `dev`  | Name: `/environments/loki/dev` <br /> Namespace: `loki-dev`   | Name: `/environments/cortex/dev` <br /> Namespace: `cortex-dev`   | Name: `/environments/grafana/dev` <br /> Namespace: `grafana-dev`   |

 There is no limit in Environment complexity, create as many as you need to model your own requirements.
-Grafana for example also has all of these multiplied per high-availability region.
+Grafana Labs for example also has all of these multiplied per high-availability region.

 To get started, a single environment is enough.
 Lets use the automatically